-Those who are new to the world of dogs might not know how much dogs sleep in general.
-As such, it would be very difficult to know when your Labrador is sleeping too much.
+Those new to the world of dogs might not know how much dogs sleep in general.
+As such, it would be difficult to understand when your Labrador is sleeping too much.

-On average, your dog would typically sleep for about 12 – 14 hours in every 24 hours.
+Your dog typically sleeps 12 – 14 hours every 24 hours.
 This sleep is broken down into bits of 2 – 4-hour “naps.”
-While this number could slightly vary due to several factors such as individual breeds and activity levels, it’s a good estimate by which to live.
+While this number could vary slightly due to several factors, such as individual breeds and activity levels, it’s a reasonable estimate by which to live.

-While those number of hours might sound like a lot to a human being, you have to remember that dogs are only ever actually active for half the time that they are awake.
+While those hours might sound like a lot to a human being, you must remember that dogs are only ever active for half the time they are awake.
 The rest of the time, they are resting.

 Why Is Your Labrador Sleeping Much More Now?

-Here are some reasons why you Labrador could be sleeping a lot more now:
+Here are some reasons why your Labrador could be sleeping a lot more now:

 1. His/her Age

-For starters, if you have a puppy, then it’s perfectly normal for it to sleep up to 18 hours a day.
-Other dogs that are large in general (large dog breeds), as well as older dogs, tend to sleep more than the normal 12-14 hours as well.
-Therefore, if you have a puppy, a large dog breed, or an older dog, then you have nothing to worry about.
+For starters, sleeping up to 18 hours a day is perfectly normal if you have a puppy.
+Other dogs that are large in general (large dog breeds) and older dogs tend to sleep more than the standard 12-14 hours.
+Therefore, you have nothing to worry about if you have a puppy, a large dog breed, or an older dog.

 2. The Breed of Your Dog